FIPS 140-2 validated cryptography is required for organizations operating in regulated environments:

 For the avoidance of doubt, the cryptographic provider referred to above is a software library included with SQLCipher, not a separate hardware component.

 SQLCipher's encryption calls would only be considered FIPS 140-2 validated if you are using the special SQLCipher FIPS builds.
 Standard SQLCipher builds do not use a FIPS 140-2 validated cryptographic module, regardless of any external operating system settings.
-For instance, on Windows the local / group policy setting for FIPS has no affect on SQLCipher because it is not using the Windows cryptography extensions.
-Thus, even with FIPS policy settings enabled at the operating system level, an application using SQLCipher for encryption would still need to use the special SQLCipher FIPS packages to meet FIPS 140-2 guidelines.
+Key points to understand:

 Still have questions?
 Please reach out to us and we'll get back to you soon.